 What are the other uses of Chitosan?

-Not only that, but plastic surgeons have also been known to apply it to areas from which they have taken skin tissue to be used in other parts of the body.
-Why?
-It, like silver, has cell-regeneration properties which helps the missing tissue to rebuild itself.
+Surgeons have also been known to apply it to areas from which they have taken skin tissue to be used in other parts of the body.
+Like silver, chitosan has cell-regeneration properties which reduces scarring while helping the missing tissue to rebuild itself.
 Wow!

 Where do we source our Chitosan?